timescale/docs/mst/about-mst.md

 failure.

 A failing node is automatically detected by the MST monitoring infrastructure.
-Either the node starts reporting that its own self-diagnostics is having problems or the node stops communicating entirely.
+Either the node starts reporting that its own self-diagnostics is reporting problems or the node stops communicating entirely.
 The monitoring infrastructure automatically schedules a new replacement node to be created when this happens.